 Microneedling Training at National Laser Institute

-In the classroom, you will learn things like facial anatomy, skin preparation, pre- and post-patient care as well as how to combine microneedling with other compatible treatments for optimal results.
+In the classroom, you will learn things like facial anatomy, skin preparation, patient care as well as how to combine microneedling with other compatible treatments for optimal results.
 The second half of the course is spent doing clinicals in a medical spa environment with scheduled clients to give you real-world experience.